 The second stop was Nanya, which was located by the coast and next to the highway.
 There were some roadworks taking place forcing us to make a few u-turns before being able to turn into the designated stopping point for Nanya.

-At Nanya, you get to see unique rock formations, formed through years of erosion.
+At Nanya, you get to see unique rock formations, shaped through years of erosion.
 If you have been to Yehliu Geopark or Western Australia’s Pinnacles, you may not be wowed by Nanya.
 However, every place is unique in its own right and if you happen to be around this area, just pop by.